 In 2018, we granted PRSUs to our executive officers.
-For the executive officers other than the CEO and the COO, the PRSUs were vested subject to a three-year time vesting and further subject to a determination by the Compensation Committee that the officers have met their individual performance goals for the applicable year.
-For the CEO and the COO, the performance shares were to cliff-vest ending on February 15, 2021 subject to the achievement of a minimum Cumulative Adjusted EBITDA.
-If for the three year period ending on December 31, 2020 the Cumulative Adjusted EBITDA had a growth of at least 6% to 8%, 50% of the awarded units would vest.
-If on the vesting date the Cumulative Adjusted EBITDA had a growth of over 10%, 200% of the awarded units would vest.
-On February 15, 2021, the Compensation Committee made the determination that the executive officers other than the CEO and COO met their individual performance goals for 2021, therefore, one-third of their 2018 PRSU shares awarded vested during 2021.
-Also on February 15, 2021, the Compensation Committee determined that based on the actual Cumulative Adjusted EBITDA achieved during the performance period the CEO and COO's 2018 PRSUs were earned at 100% of the awards granted.
+For the executive officers other than the CEO and the COO, the PRSUs were vested as to one-third of the total number of PRSUs underlying the award on the first, second and third anniversaries of the applicable grant date, subject to a determination by the CEO and Compensation Committee that the officers have met their individual performance goals for the applicable year and continued service through such vesting date.
+For the CEO and the COO, the PRSUs cliff-vested ending on February 15, 2021, subject to continued service through such vesting date and the achievement of a minimum Cumulative Adjusted EBITDA growth target over the performance period.
+If, for the three -year period ending on December 31, 2020, the Cumulative Adjusted EBITDA had a growth of at least 6% to 8%, 50% of the awarded PRSUs would vest.
+If, on the vesting date, the Cumulative Adjusted EBITDA had a growth of the awarded PRSUs would vest.
+If, on the vesting date, the Cumulative Adjusted EBITDA had a growth of the awarded PRSUs would vest.
+If, on the vesting date, the Cumulative Adjusted EBITDA had a growth of the awarded PRSUs would vest.
+If, on the vesting date, the Cumulative Adjusted EBITDA had a growth of the awarded PRSUs would vest.
+If, on the vesting date, the Cumulative Adjusted EBITDA had a growth of the awarded PRSUs would vest.
+If, on the vesting date, the Cumulative Adjusted EBITDA had a growth of over 10%, 200% of the awarded PRSUs would vest.
+In February 2019, the Compensation Committee made the determination that six of the eight executive officers other than the CEO and COO who received a 2018 PRSU award met their individual performance goals for 2018, therefore, one-third of the 2018 PRSUs awarded for those executives vested during 2019.
+In February 2020, the Compensation Committee made the determination that the executive officers other than the CEO and COO met their individual performance goals for 2019, therefore, one-third of their 2018 PRSUs awarded vested during 2020

+In February 2021, the Compensation Committee made the determination that the executive officers other than the CEO and COO met their individual performance goals for 2020, therefore, the final third of their 2018 PRSUs awarded vested during 2021.
+Also in February 2021, the Compensation Committee determined that based on the actual Cumulative Adjusted EBITDA growth achieved during the performance period, the CEO and COO's 2018 PRSUs were earned at 100% of the PRSUs granted.